tagn/knowledge-vault/DND - Drakkenheim/Reference/Apothecary Spell List.md

 **Components:** V, S, M (a vial of acid)
 **Duration:** Instantaneous

 A spew of acrid chemicals erupts from your hands.
 Each creature in a 30-foot cone must make a Dexterity saving throw.
-A crea- ture takes 10d4 acid damage on a failed save, or half as much damage on a successful one.
+A creature takes 10d4 acid damage on a failed save, or half as much damage on a successful one.

 The acid destroys any objects made of organic materials in the spell's area.
 A creature killed by this spell has its flesh entirely dissolved, leaving behind only a corroded skeleton.